OFC Youth Development Tournament: Men's U-15

+Women's U-15

 Youth Futsal Tournament

 The OFC Youth Futsal Tournament was held for the first time in 2017 to find representatives to attend the futsal tournament at the 2018 Summer Youth Olympics in Buenos Aires, Argentina.
 OFC intends to hold a tournament every two years, but the next edition has been postponed due to the COVID-19 pandemic.
 The 2022 edition, scheduled to take place between 22–25 September 2022, was also cancelled due to congestion in the football calendar.